dudarev/policyinsights/STORIES.md

 - + User may see differences in programs comparison highlighted

 - + On the main page users can see a map so that they know the future is the entire US
 - + User has reset password link beneath username and password fields in account login page

-- Search box in programs to compare
+- + Search box in programs to compare

-- Location data can be imported by admin from  https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml (see Trello)
+- + (done in censes-data branch) Location data can be imported by admin from  https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml (see Trello)

 - User may follow a program
 - There is a limit on how many programs a user may follow
 - User may stop following a program

+- Admin may add tags to a program that are used during the search (have them in the body of program description?)
+- User may comment about comparisons
+- Comparisons with comments appear on program pages

 - User gets emails about updates to the programs she follows on daily bases (number of comments, number of updates etc.)
+- User may leave a Medium-style comment in comparison by highlighting a number or word in comparison

 - Markdown may be used in wiki pages